Cray-HPE/docs-csm/operations/hpe_pdu/hpe_pdu_admin_procedures.md

 1. Log in with the `admin` username.
 Enter the admin password.
 If the admin password has not been changed, there will be a prompt to change the password.

-1. If the `admin` password was changed, update Vault with the new credentials following procedure [Update Vault Credentials](#update-vault-credentials)

 ## HPE PDU Initial Set-up

 Set up an HPE PDU for administrative use by completing the following tasks: